Hard-Stuff/piolib-Http/README.md

 -   provide useful structs for bundling request and response details, `HardStuffHttpRequest` and `HardStuffHttpResponse`
 -   calling high-level functions rather than low-level functions (e.g. `getFromHTTPServer` with bundled request details and returning bundled response details, instead of `beginRequest` then `get` then manually loading each header then manually compiling the params in the url then...)
+-   automatically follows redirects (up to 2). _(This assumes your CA Certs can follow the redirects.)_

 ## Usage